JeschkeLab/DeerLab/docsrc/source/download.rst

 Downloading the source code
 -----------------------------

-The source code is easily available in the official DeerAnalysis `GitHub repository <https://github.com/luisfabib/DeerAnalysis2>`_ either by downloading or cloning the repo.
+The source code is easily available in the official DeerLab `GitHub repository <https://github.com/luisfabib/deerlab>`_ either by downloading or cloning the repo.

 1) From the main page, select the ``Clone or download`` tab